 The events attracted more than 80 sustainability professionals for informal discussions about the importance of sustainability leadership.
 The companies in attendance were among those at the forefront of sustainability in Asia, ranging from BASF to Swire Pacific, and from Peninsula to Vitasoy.

 As part of our discussions, we shared an early look at the results from our 2019 Sustainability Leaders Survey, fielded annually in partnership with our friends at SustainAbility.
-While the full 2019 results will not be available for another week, you can find the preview findings we referenced here.
 The Leaders Survey has tracked global expert opinions on the evolution of the sustainability agenda since 1997, as well as stakeholders’ views on which companies are leaders and why.

 Many of the participants at the events were familiar with these global companies and their leadership in sustainability, and it was not difficult for them to list reasons and name initiatives for why they viewed these companies as sustainability leaders.